Terminal to Terminal Auto Transport: Benefits, Process, and Costs

 1. Storage Fees

 This is the most common unexpected cost.
-Most terminals offer a "grace period" (usually 24 to 48 hours) after the vehicle is delivered where storage is free.
-If you cannot pick up the vehicle within that window, the terminal will charge a daily storage fee, which can range from $20 to $50 per day.
-If you leave the car there for a week, you have lost all your shipping savings.
+Most terminals offer a grace period of 24–48 hours after vehicle delivery where storage is free.
+After that, daily storage fees of $20–$50 per day apply.
+Leave the car there for a week and you have lost all your shipping savings.

 How will you get home after dropping off your car?
 How will you get to the terminal to pick it up?
-You need to factor in the cost of an Uber, Lyft, or a favor from a friend.
-If the terminal is 50 miles away, a rideshare could cost $100+.
+Factor in the cost of an Uber, Lyft, or a favor from a friend.
+If the terminal is 50 miles away, a rideshare could cost $80–$120 each way.

 Safety and Security at Terminals

-A common concern is the safety of the vehicle while it sits at the terminal.
 Reputable terminals are fenced, lit, and gated facilities.
-However, they are open-air lots.
-Your vehicle will be exposed to rain, sun, dust, and birds, just as it would be in a dealership parking lot.
+However, they are open-air lots — your vehicle will be exposed to rain, sun, dust, and birds just as it would be in a dealership parking lot.

 Preparing Your Vehicle for Terminal Shipping

-- Wash the Exterior: A clean car allows for an accurate inspection.
-Dirt can hide scratches that you might be blamed for later, or hide damage caused by the carrier that you need to claim.
+- Wash the Exterior: A clean car allows for an accurate inspection; dirt can hide scratches you could later be blamed for.

-- Reduce Fuel Level: Keep your gas tank around 1/4 full.
-This provides enough fuel to move the car around the lot and load it, but reduces the total weight of the shipment.
+- Reduce Fuel Level: Keep the tank around 1/4 full — enough to move the car around the lot, but not unnecessarily heavy.

-- Disable Alarms: There is nothing worse for a terminal manager than a car alarm going off in the middle of the night that they cannot turn off.
-Disable your alarm or provide strict instructions on how to silence it.
+- Disable Alarms: There is nothing worse for a terminal manager than an alarm going off in the middle of the night that they cannot silence.
+Disable it or leave clear instructions.

-- Check for Leaks: Terminals may refuse to accept vehicles that have severe fluid leaks, as they can damage the asphalt or other vehicles.
-Fix significant leaks before shipping.
+- Check for Leaks: Terminals may refuse vehicles with severe fluid leaks that can damage the asphalt or other vehicles.

-- Have an Extra Key: You must leave a set of keys with the terminal.
-Ensure you have a spare set at home in case the keys are misplaced during the handover (rare, but possible).
+- Have a Spare Key: Leave one set of keys with the terminal and keep a spare at home in case of a handover mix-up.

 Why Choose SouthWest Auto Transport?